Joey Meneses Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.07 team ERA ranks 12th among all league pitching staffs.
+- The Brewers have a 4.09 team ERA that ranks 12th among all MLB pitching staffs.

+- Brewers pitchers combine to surrender 136 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- In his most recent appearance on Wednesday, the righty threw six innings against the Cincinnati Reds, allowing two earned runs while surrendering three hits.
+- In his most recent appearance on Wednesday, the right-hander went six scoreless innings against the Cincinnati Reds while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.